allyn1982/be224b/README.md

  Line 413 to line 975

 - Note:
-1. To avoid overlaying of mayavi scene onto each other, please only run one block each time.
+1. To avoid overlaying of mayavi scenes, please only run one block of code each time as instructed.

 ### Author:
 Yannan Lin (allyn1982@ucla.edu)